3chaCN/cursed_player/README.md

-Cursed Player is a lightweight player which handles youtube links
+Cursed Player is a lightweight player that handles youtube links

 Instructions to run
 --------------------------